 - Timing: Take gabapentin at the same times each day.
 You can take gabapentin with or without food.
 Try taking gabapentin with food if it makes you feel sick (nausea).

-- Limit or avoid alcohol while taking gabapentin.
-Taking gabapentin and alcohol can make your more sleepy, drowsy or dizzy and increase your risk of falls.
+- Limit or avoid alcohol while taking gabapentin: Taking gabapentin and alcohol can make your more sleepy, drowsy or dizzy and increase your risk of falls.

 - Missed dose: If you forget to take your dose, take it as soon as you remember.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

-- Pain relief is not immediate.
-If you are taking gabapentin for pain, it will not relieve pain immediately – it may take a few days before you start noticing a reduction in pain.
+- Pain relief is not immediate: If you are taking gabapentin for pain, it will not relieve pain immediately.
+It may take a few days before you feel less pain.

-- Keep taking gabapentin regularly.
-If you think gabapentin is not working for you, do not stop taking it suddenly.
+- Keep taking gabapentin regularly: If you think gabapentin is not working for you, do not stop taking it suddenly.
 Stopping treatment suddenly can cause side effects.
-Speak to your doctor or nurse before stopping.
-It is usually best to stop taking gabapentin slowly.
+Talk to your doctor or nurse before stopping.
+It is usually best to stop gabapentin slowly.